xianlinbox/daily_practise/aws-solution-architect/storage.md

 ## settings

+For the majority of modern use cases in S3, we recommend that you keep ACLs disabled by applying the Bucket owner enforced setting and using your bucket policy to share data with users outside of your account as needed.
+This approach simplifies permissions management.
 ACL disabled:

-- bucket owner enforced (default): access policy decided permission, owner has all control.
+- bucket owner enforced (default): access policy decided permission.

 ACLs enabled: